The Wrong Way We’ve Been Told To Build Resilience

 The real cost of pushing through

-Then one day, it reaches a breaking point.
+And eventually, the push catches up.
 A breakdown, a break-up, or a break to the body.

 The truth about resilience